icrphysics/RSStaticCodeChecker/README.md

   - The probability to cause a crash or wrong behaviour in your runtime environment (e.g. wrongly spelled parameters have a lower score than missing parameters that might be optional anyways)
   - The probability of the error to actually be a proper match (e.g. `patient.WrongAttr` has a lower score than `cpat.WrongAttr`)

-## Use the Static Code Checker Client
+## Use the Static Code Checker Client Command Line Tool
 ### Check folder
 1.	`> rs_code_scanner --folder "C:/somewhere/"`